isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 </p>
 <p>The CPSO does not directly regulate prices charged by CABs and laboratories
 for testing and certification.
 Therefore, we are unable to advise on the cost of these services.
-Please contact any accredited testing laboratory (see FAQ 2 above) or any of our designated CAB (Certification) to enquire.
+Please contact any SAC-accredited testing laboratory (see FAQ 2 above) or any of our designated CAB (Certification) to enquire.
 Our CABs' contact information (see last page of the file) and certification scopes are available <a href="/files/list_of_CABs_and_approved_scope.pdf" rel="noopener nofollow" target="_blank">here</a>.</p>